-The Company is a "smaller reporting company" (or SRC) under the rules promulgated by the SEC and complies with the disclosure requirements specifically applicable to SRCs.
+The Company is a smaller reporting company ("SRC") under the rules promulgated by the SEC and complies with the disclosure requirements specifically applicable to SRCs.
 This section and the tables contained herein reflect the scaled disclosure obligations available to SRCs.

-In this Executive Compensation section, we discuss compensation of the Company's named executive officers.
-The Company's named executive officers ("NEOs") and their titles as of the end of fiscal year 2022 are:
+In this Executive Compensation section, we discuss compensation of the Company's named executive officers (each, a "NEO").
+The Company's NEOs and their titles as of the end of fiscal 2024 are:

-Name Title Daniel S. Jaffee President and Chief Executive Officer (CEO) Susan M. Kreh Chief Financial Officer (CFO) Christopher B. Lamson Group Vice President of Retail and Wholesale
+NameTitleDaniel S. JaffeePresident and Chief Executive Officer (CEO)Susan M. KrehChief Financial Officer (CFO) and Chief Information Officer (CIO)Christopher B. LamsonGroup Vice President of Retail and Wholesale